IMAGING & INTERVENTIONAL SPECIALISTS

 Modern non-surgical interventions include:

-Both of these procedures are minimally invasive and can be done in an outpatient setting with little downtime.
+Both of these procedures are non-surgical and can be done in an outpatient setting with little downtime.
 These offer the best results even for larger varicose veins.

 Generally, endovenous radiofrequency ablation and laser treatment are considered the best procedures.
 And they are newer and more effective than sclerotherapy, vein stripping, and vein ligation.

-Our seasoned, board-certified specialists successfully perform “pinhole”, minimally invasive procedures every day.
+Our seasoned, board-certified specialists successfully perform “pinhole”, non-surgical procedures every day.
 We offer this region world class, state-of-the-art solutions for varicose veins.
-Our minimally invasive image-guided procedures are cutting-edge technology without the cutting, without the scalpel.
+Our non-surgical image-guided procedures are cutting-edge technology without the cutting, without the scalpel.
 You leave with a Band-Aid!

-Imaging & Interventional Specialists are leaders in interventional radiology and vascular medicine and experts in the minimally invasive procedures that will address your varicose veins and relieve symptoms.
+Imaging & Interventional Specialists are leaders in interventional radiology and vascular medicine and experts in the non-surgical procedures that will address your varicose veins and relieve symptoms.

 Using state-of-the-art equipment, our experienced board-certified specialists are focused on your best outcome.